Central American Spanish: Pronouns and verb conjugation

-Usage

-In the old times, vos was used as a respectful term.
-In Central American Spanish, as in most other dialects which employ voseo, this pronoun has become informal, displacing tú.
-It is used especially for addressing friends and family members (regardless of age), but may also include most acquaintances, such as coworkers, friends of one's friends, people of similar age, etc.

 Usage of tenses

-Although literary works use the full spectrum of verb inflections, in Central American Spanish (as well as many other Spanish dialects), the future tense has been replaced by a verbal phrase (periphrasis) in the spoken language.
+Although literary works use the full spectrum of verb inflections, in colloquial Central American Spanish (as well as many other Spanish dialects), the future tense has been replaced by a verbal phrase (periphrasis) in the spoken language.

 This verb phrase is formed by the verb ir ("go") followed by the preposition a and the main verb in the infinitive.
-This is akin to the English phrase going to + infinitive verb.
+This is akin to the English verbal phrase going to + infinitive verb.
 For example: